The Dominance and Monopolies Review: Turkey

 - conduct on-site investigations with regard to any asset of an undertaking.

 Law No. 4054, therefore, provides broad authority to the Competition Authority on dawn raids.
-A judicial authorisation is obtained by the Competition Board only if the subject undertaking refuses to allow the dawn raid.
-Computer records, including deleted items, are fully examined by the experts of the Competition Authority.
+A judicial authorisation is obtained by the Board only if the subject undertaking refuses to allow the dawn raid.
+Computer records, including deleted items, are fully examined by the Competition Authority experts.

-Final decisions of the Competition Board, including decisions on interim measures and fines, can be submitted to judicial review before the administrative courts by filing a lawsuit within 60 days of receipt by the concerned parties of the Competition Board's reasoned decision.
-Filing an administrative action does not automatically stay the execution of the Competition Board's decision (Article 27, Administrative Procedural Law).
+Final decisions of the Board, including decisions on interim measures and fines, can be submitted to judicial review before the administrative courts by filing a lawsuit within 60 days of receipt by the concerned parties of the Board's reasoned decision.
+Filing an administrative action does not automatically stay the execution of the Board's decision.30

 After the recent legislative changes, administrative litigation cases (and private litigation cases) are now subject to judicial review before the newly established regional courts (appellate courts), creating a three-level appellate court system consisting of administrative courts, regional courts and the Council of State (the court of appeals for private cases).
 The regional courts will go through the case file both on procedural and substantive grounds, and investigate the case file and make their decision considering the merits of the case.
 The regional courts' decisions will be considered as final in nature.
 A decision of a regional court will be subject to the Council of State's review in exceptional circumstances, which are set forth in Article 46 of the Administrative Procedure Law.
 In these cases, a decision of a regional court will not be considered as a final decision, and the Council of State may decide to uphold or reverse the regional court's decision.
 If a decision is reversed by the Council of State, it will be returned to the deciding regional court, which will in turn issue a new decision that takes into account the Council of State's decision.
 As the regional courts are only newly established, it is not yet known how long it will take for a regional court to finalise its review on a file.
 Accordingly, the Council of State's review period (for a regional court's decision) within the new system also needs to be tested before an estimated time frame can be provided.